EverythingSmartHome/everything-presence-one/static/updating.md

 ## Everything Presence One ESPHome Firmware Install

-Here you can install the latest [ESPHome](https://esphome.io) firmware on the Everything Presence One board for direct integration with [Home Assistant](https://home-assistant.io) or Samsung Smartthings (Beta).
+Here you can install the latest firmware on the Everything Presence One for direct integration with [Home Assistant](https://home-assistant.io) or Samsung Smartthings (Beta).

 First, make sure you have the EP1 connected to a USB port on your computer and select the platform you would like to install below.
 Hit the connect button, select the USB port from the list and then hit the install button to begin installing the latest software on your Everything Presence One.